kourouklides/artificial_neural_networks/code/applications/sequential_data/README.md

 ## About
 This part of the repository is concerned with __Sequential Data__, including Time Series.

-Keywords: Sequential Data, Time Series, Linear Dynamical Systems, State Space Systems, ARMA, ARIMA, SARIMAX
+Keywords: Sequential Data, Time Series, Linear Dynamical Systems, State Space Models, ARMA, ARIMA, SARIMAX

 ## Introduction